 Another driver of sales is the amount of time that a customer spends at a given retail outlet.
 A customer will choose a retailer based mainly on the amount of time they spend at the store.
 If a prospective customer leaves the store without purchasing any merchandise, they will not likely return.
 As such, an intelligent retailer understands their customer’s needs and creates a retail strategy to capture their time.
 Many customers purchase multiple items at one time, such as electronics or gift cards.

 Customer Service Players An Important Role Among Other Factors That Drive Sales

-The third driver of sales is customer service.
+The third driver of retail channel growth is customer service.
 A good retailer offers knowledgeable and helpful staff to address customer needs and manage them efficiently.
 As such, a great deal of time is spent interacting with customers in-store.
 This not only helps to keep existing customers happy; but can also lead to new purchases from a customer seeking to experience a positive shopping experience.